srikumarks/codaholic/_posts/2013-05-21-how-to-practice-carnatic-music-with-a-metronome.markdown

 practice needs of Carnatic music students - both basic and advanced.
 So I'll be using Tala Keeper to illustrate cases in this article.
 Though it is an iOS app, a [browser-based simulator] is freely available if you don't own an iDevice.

+[Click here][showsim] to show the in-browser simulator for playing the patterns in this article.

 ## Beginning at the beginning